ijachok/newsfeed-task/README.md

 - Swipe to delete from favorites with undo functionality

 *TODO*:
+- feat: add filter news by category

+*DONE*
+- fix RETRY button to reload news when connection is available
 - feat: add empty state for favorites
-- fix RETRY button to reload news when connection is available
-- feat: add filter news by category

 # To Get Api Key
 Go to https://newsapi.org/account